 There are two worrisome points in this quotation, 1) The wrongdoer has the almost impossible task of proving that he is innocent (that he repents of the wrongdoing) by showing “works of repentance,” and 2) the members of the committee will evaluate the degree of repentance.
 Chapter 16, point 7, supports 2) by saying, “The committee must be convinced that the wrongdoer has a changed heart condition” (italics mine).
 This means that genuine repentance on the part of the accused is not really relevant and not the deciding factor in disfellowshipping, but the subjective viewpoints of the elders’ convictions that he is repentant is what counts.
 If they are not “convinced” he is repentant, even if he is, they will likely disfellowship him anyway.

-The Christian Greek Scriptures show that persons who repent of their sins have “works that benefit repentance.”
+The Christian Greek Scriptures show that persons who repent of their sins and become Christians have “works that benefit repentance.”
 (Acts 26:20) And when the members of the committee see that a person has taken steps to avoid wrongdoing, that is taken as evidence of repentance.
 But consider the two following situations: